India had no role in harming earth; at forefront to save it: PM Modi | Science-Environment

 "Many times when I meet world leaders, they proudly tell me about the achievements of the Indian community settled in their countries," the prime minister added, while noting that the number of Indians settled abroad was higher than the entire population of some countries.

-Modi said the Green strategic partnership between India and Denmark wsa guided by Danish Prime Minister Frederiksen's personal priorities and values.
+Modi said the Green strategic partnership between India and Denmark was guided by Danish Prime Minister Frederiksen's personal priorities and values.

 "The discussions I had with them today will give new strength, new energy to the relations between the two countries," he said.